GunnJerkens/gj-prefetch/README.md

 ### TODO

 1) Allow next or previous
 2) Default output hook after the_content displaying featured image and excerpt
-3) ???
+3) Admin options to choose additional CPTs this works on (default: 'post')

 ### License